Just-Natsuki-Team/NatsukiModDev/README.md

 - _I downloaded and installed newer mod files, and now my game won't launch._
     - You may need to delete your persistent file: make a copy and delete it, then try launching `DDLC.exe`.
 - _How do I report a bug with the mod?_
     - Please log a bug report through the _Issues_ on GitHub, clicking _New issue_, then selecting _Report Bug_.
+Only one bug per report, please!
 - _How do I request support for the mod?_
     - Please log a support request through the _Issues_ on GitHub, clicking _New issue_, then selecting _Support Request_.
+Only one item per request, please!
 - _Where can I make suggestions for the mod?_
     - Please log a feature request through the _Issues_ on GitHub, clicking _New issue_, then selecting _Feature Request_.
 Please note we do not take suggestions from any other avenue of communication.
+Only one suggestion per request, please!
 - _Can I join the team?_
     - Invitation to join our team is based on visible contributions to Just Natsuki and/or related DDLC mods, skillset, and participation in the DDLC community as judged by the team.
 Please do not ask to join directly!